Reverend Billy Arrested at Astor Place Starbucks Protest

 UPDATE 3: Jen Chung has more coverage of this story over at Gothamist.

-UPDATE 4: Here’s a write-up and video from Reverend Billy’s website.
+UPDATE 4: Here’s a video of the protest.

 UPDATE 5: Reverend Billy returned to the Starbucks on Sunday, February 11th and was re-arrested after attempting to exorcise the Starbucks by performing a “laying on of hands” on the building.